rust-lang/cargo/Readme.md

 This tool can

+- parse rustc's diagnostics (it calls `cargo` for you and reads its output)
 - read a file of diagnostics (one JSON object per line)
 - interactively step through the suggestions and ask the user what to do
 - apply suggestions (currently whole lines only)